Logo

 2. What treatments are considered cosmetic or aesthetic?

-Common treatments include teeth whitening, veneers, composite bonding, tooth contouring, orthodontics (like Invisalign), gum reshaping, and full smile makeovers.
+Common treatments include teeth whitening, veneers, composite bonding, tooth contouring, orthodontics (like Invisalign), gum reshaping, and complete smile makeovers.

 3. How safe are aesthetic dental procedures?